Flock: A Low-Cost Streaming Query Engine on FaaS Platforms: Dynamic Serving Paradigm

-\flock's execution plan, unlike traditional distributed execution engines, is a dynamic directed acyclic graph that changes with time in the cloud rather than a static one on-premise.
-This is because each stage in the query DAG represents a cloud function group, AWS Lambda automatically scales up and down running instances for each stage based on the number of incoming events.
-However, as the data shuffling is sent in pieces via the function invocation's payload, the aggregate function is likely to receive data partitions from many temporal windows.
-In this section, we seek to answer the following questions: 1) When data partitions of different shuffling operations or even different queries are delivered to the same function instance, how to distinguish aggregation between data?
-2) How to know the aggregation is complete and it's time to move on?
+Unlike traditional distributed execution engines, \flock's execution plan is a \textbf{dynamic} directed acyclic graph that evolves over time in the cloud, contrasting with static on-premises plans.
+This dynamic nature arises because each stage in the query DAG corresponds to a cloud function group, where AWS Lambda automatically scales running instances up or down based on the incoming event volume.
+However, since data shuffling occurs via function invocation payloads, the aggregate function is likely to receive data partitions from multiple temporal windows.
+This section addresses the following questions: 1) When data partitions from different shuffling operations or queries are delivered to the same function instance, how can aggregation be distinguished between data?
+2) How is the completion of aggregation determined, signaling the transition to the next stage?

-\subsubsection{Payload Structure}
+\subsection{Payload Structure}

-The payload has a \texttt{Data} field that contains an "on-the-wire" representation of Arrow record batches.
-The \texttt{Schema} field defines the tables, fields, relationships, and types of the data carried.
-The payload also contains metadata about the data.
-For example, the \texttt{Encoding} field provides different compression options, such as Snappy~\cite{google-snappy}, Lz4~\cite{lz4} and Zstd~\cite{zstd}, to compress Arrow data.
-The default option is Zstd.
+The payload encompasses a \texttt{Data} field containing an "on-the-wire" representation of Arrow record batches.
+The \texttt{Schema} field delineates the tables, fields, relationships, and data types carried.
+It also incorporates metadata pertaining to the data.
+For instance, the \texttt{Encoding} field offers various compression options, facilitating compressed transmission of data.

-To make shuffling and aggregation more deterministic, \flock marks each payload with a UUID.
-The \texttt{QID} copies the query code from the function name (see Section~\ref{subsec:func_name}).
-Unlike the function name, the \texttt{QID} also contains the query start timestamp and job id.
-This allows different queries' payloads to be differentiated from one another.
-The \texttt{Epoch ID} indicates which microbatch the current data partition comes from.
-The payload's \texttt{UUID} also includes \texttt{SEQ\_NUM} and \texttt{SEQ\_LEN} in addition to the \texttt{QID}. \texttt{SEQ\_NUM} is a monotonically increasing number used to identify the uniqueness of the payload in a certain set of aggregated data, and the \texttt{SEQ\_LEN} field represents the total number of payloads needs to be aggregated.
-These two fields ensure the aggregate function knows whether all payloads have been collected for a certain job.
+To enhance the determinism of shuffling and aggregation, \flock assigns each payload a universally unique identifier (UUID).
+The \texttt{QID} component of the UUID is derived from the function name (see Section~\ref{subsec:func_name}), but unlike the function name, it also incorporates the query start timestamp and job ID.
+This allows for differentiation of payloads originating from distinct queries.
+The \texttt{EpochID} indicates the specific microbatch from which the current data partition originates.
+In addition to the \texttt{QID}, the payload's UUID comprises \texttt{SEQ\_NUM} and \texttt{SEQ\_LEN}. \texttt{SEQ\_NUM} is a monotonically increasing number that identifies the uniqueness of the payload within a set of aggregated data, while the \texttt{SEQ\_LEN} field represents the total number of payloads to be aggregated.
+These two fields enable the aggregate function to determine whether all payloads have been collected for a given job.